saltstack/salt/doc/topics/installation/windows.rst

 If the installer finds an existing minion config file, these fields will be populated with values from the existing config, but they will be grayed out.
-There will also be a checkbox to use existing config.
+There will also be a checkbox to use the existing config.
 If you continue, the existing config will be used.
 If the checkbox is unchecked, default values are displayed and can be changed.
-If you continue the existing config file in ``c:\salt\conf`` will be removed along with the ``c:\salt\conf\minion.d` directory.
+If you continue, the existing config file in ``c:\salt\conf`` will be removed along with the ``c:\salt\conf\minion.d` directory.
 The values entered will be used with the default config.